dali-lab/webtivity-parlay/README.md

 ![](docs/img/simpleserver.jpg)<br>
 this will start a simple little webserver so you can now access the page in your browser at: [http://localhost:8000](http://localhost:8000)

-*If you get an error or don't have python, never fear, for now just open index.html manually in your browser, this breaks for certain javascript but will work for this example.*
+*If you have Windows, get an error, or don't have python, never fear, for now just open index.html manually in your browser, this breaks for certain javascript but will work for this example.*

   <br>![](docs/img/square.png) 3.2) back in Atom,